-It’s not just the distant cousin of sales anymore.
-E-commerce is large, in charge and taking over as the most viable option to conduct sales.
+It’s not just the distant cousin of sales anymore. eCommerce is large, in charge and taking over as the most viable option to conduct sales.
 How can it be so unstoppable?
-Because there are no limitations to e-commerce.
+Because there are no limitations to eCommerce.
 The Internet is everywhere in this world and with an online business, so are you.
-Short of a world wide nuclear barrage, the Internet will maintain in the foreseeable future.
-In 2008, over $130 billion dollars was spent in products and service through e-commerce websites and in 2013, the experts predict that number will be a lot closer to $200 billion, if not over it.
-If that doesn’t convince you, then by all means, keep reading, as the information below surely will.
+Short of a worldwide nuclear barrage, the Internet will maintain in the foreseeable future.
+In 2008, over $130 billion dollars was spent in products and services through e-commerce websites and in 2013, the experts predict that number will be a lot closer to $200 billion, if not over it.
+If that doesn’t convince you, then, by all means, keep reading, as the information below surely will.

 Online holiday sales skyrocketed this year, despite the previously mentioned “R word.”
 More and more people went online to make their purchases and confidence in online shopping is on the rise.
 The estimates for e-commerce sales this year are in the range of $140 billion, about 7.5% growth from last year.
 It is impossible to argue with that type of progress, so find a team of professional e-commerce developers and get your business online already.